 Tyre pressure can be displayed as either Kpa (kilopascal), Psi (Pound per square inch), Bar (1 bar = 100 Kpa).

-Your vehicles tyre pressures are very important, if your tyre pressures are too high or too low, the car’s handling and fuel-efficiency will be impacted.
+Your vehicle's tyre pressures are very important, if your tyre pressures are too high or too low, your tyres longevity can be shortened and the car’s handling and fuel-efficiency will also be impacted.
 Specialist equipment and knowledge is needed to be able to calibrate the TPMS after changing to new tyres.
 So be sure you get proper care, by visiting the experts at your local Vauxhall Retailer.

 Keeping your vehicle tread in constant contact with the road, the wheel and tyre have to be correctly balanced when new tyres are fitted.
 Wheel imbalance can lift the tyres from contact with the road resulting in excessive wear, reduced handling and high fuel consumption.
 Damage to the wheel bearings, steering components and suspension is also avoidable if you correctly balance your wheels.